INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 # Manual for ALogTP
 Inspired by the approach of Leung (2020), we developed ALogTP, an accelerated version of LogTP, that applies to problems with a sparse structure. i.e. the utility function of each agent only depends on the direct connections.
-We first figure the robust links in the problem with the functions `robust links.m` and `combine.m`.
+We first apply `robust_links.m` and `combine.m` to figure out the links that are sure to be absent or built, which we call robustly absent or built links.
 Then we decompose the network into smaller ones with the Matlab function `conncomp` and figure out the agents involved in the subnetworks with `search subproblem.m`.
 Finally, we apply LogTP to the subnetworks via functions `solution.m` and `path-following.m`.